Geocube333/Medic-33/Airway.md

 **This will be a reference outline of the current chapter.
-All Airway Questions should be expanded upon and explored deeper in seperate pages.**
+All Airway Questions should be expanded upon and explored deeper in separate pages.**

 Airway Management, Respiration, and Artificial Ventilation: